Skycoder42/QtDataSync/README.md

 - Document-Store like access, using QObjects and Q_GADGET classes
 	- Asynchronous access, general access to all data, with futures and onResult handler
 	- Synchronous access with caching store per datatype
+- Qt "model" class (`QAbstractListModel`) to view store data in item views
 - Stable offline storage, to make shure apps work even without network
 - Remote synchronisation between devices
 	- Multi-user and multi-device system - data is synchronized per user on all his devices
 - Includes server application as backend, websocket based
 - Controller class to control and monitor sync state
 - Works "out of the box", since all components are provided
-	- Can be used a simple local store only
+	- Can be used as simple local store only
 	- Includes a docker-compose file for a PostgreSQL server
+- Class to exchange user identities between devices in a local network
 - Highly extensible

 ## Requirements